 At GRAMMY Awards With Esperanza Spalding

-With Gonzalo Rubalcaba At Jazz Festival In Belgium
+With Gonzalo Rubalcaba At Comblain La Tour Jazz Festival In Belgium

 You're Listening To NY Times Critic Ben Ratliff Discuss Oran Etkin on WBGO Radio:

-Etkin is also the creator of the Timbalooloo method of teaching music to young children that has gained popularity in New York, LA and Paris and has been endorsed by Harvey Keitel, Naomi Watts, Liev Schreiber, Edie Falco and Ken Burns,- all of whom have enrolled their children in Oran Etkin's Timbalooloo Music Classes.
-His award winning children's CD Wake Up, Clarinet! and the live performances for families literally bring the instruments to life as they become characters in the story of a sleepy clarinet named Clara Net and her mother, Big Mama Tuba!
+Oran continues the tradition of music education through a groundbreaking new method of teaching music called Timbalooloo.
+The popularity of Etkin's educational method has spread through word of mouth and has been endorsed by Harvey Keitel, Naomi Watts, Liev Schreiber, Edie Falco and Ken Burns,- all of whom have enrolled their children in Oran Etkin's Timbalooloo Music Classes.
+His award winning children's CD Wake Up, Clariet! and the live performances for families literally bring the instruments to life as they become characters in the story of a sleepy clarinet named Clara Net and her mother, Big Mama Tuba!

 Harvey Keitel and Daphna Kastner Keitel, who enrolled their son in Etkin's Timbalooloo Music Classes for three years, remarked that Etkin "makes music from all over the world accessible and fun for children to listen to and learn about.
 From the age of two, our son was talking about Herbie Hancock, Mozart, Samba, and African music - and he knew the difference."